Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/extra articles/Toggleability.md

 Examples:
 > Plays a video cutscene before the countdown begins immediately.
 It checks to see whether both the variables `seenCutscene` and `allowCountdown`, a local variable, are either `false` to each-other.
 If both are `false`, it plays a video followed by setting the local variable `allowCountdown` to `true`, thus re-enabling the callback to start the countdown.

-> [!WARNING]
-> _This code examples, has a bug due to the video not disappearing once it finishes, and softlocks it._

 ```lua
 local allowCountdown = false
 function onStartCountdown()